revbayes/revbayes.github.io/tutorials/quick_tips/index.md

 {% subsubsection Tuning Moves %}

 Luckily, for moves with an adjustable size, we don't need trial and error adjusting of that size argument to achieve a certain acceptance rate.
 We can tune our moves to achieve a certain acceptance ratio.
 When creating a move that has an adjustable size, we can set the `tune` arguemnt to `TRUE`, this will adjust the size of the move so the acceptance rate approaches the value given in `tuneTarget`.
-Before running our mcmc analysis, we can tune our parameters by using the `tuningInterval` argument in  either the `burnin` or `run` methods on an `mcmc` object (see {% ref fig_tuned %}).
+Before running our MCMC analysis, we can tune our parameters by using the `tuningInterval` argument in  either the `burnin` or `run` methods on an `mcmc` object (see {% ref fig_tuned %}).
 This means that every `tuninginterval` MCMC generations, it will try to adjust the size of the move to reach the desired tuning interval.

 {% figure fig_tuned %}
 <img src="figures/mcmc_tuned.png"  />
 {% figcaption %}
 Output of `operatorSummary` after tuning the moves for 100,000 generations.
 The moves in this image started with the same size values as {% ref fig_operatorSummary %}.
 We can notice that the value `delta` has is different from when it started and the acceptance rate for each move approaches 0.44 which is the default tuning target
 {% endfigcaption %}
-{% endfigure %
+{% endfigure %}

 {% subsection Creating a Move Scheme %}

 After we've chosen the moves we want, we need to specify how often those moves get called and how they are scheduled.
 First, for any function that creates a move, there is an argument called `weight`.
 Although the specific details vary between which move scheduler is used, the weights correspond to how often the move gets used.

 Given finite resources, we may want to upweight or downweight certain nodes to focus our resources.
 Analyses may contain nuisance parameters, or parameters we aren't particularly interested in estimating; we could downweight these to spend more time ensuring our parameters of interest are well sampled.
 Additionally, we may want to upweight parameters that are compplex or difficult to sample, this is often down for moves regarding the tree topology.
-We know that the number tree topologies grow for a given number of taxa, specifically for $n$ taxa there are $(2n-3)!!$ different rooted topologies (**NOTE:** we are using the [double factorial function](https://en.wikipedia.org/wiki/Phylogenetic_tree), not the factorial function used twice).
+We know that the number tree topologies grow for a given number of taxa, specifically for $n$ taxa there are $(2n-3)!!$ different rooted topologies (**NOTE:** we are using the [double factorial function](https://en.wikipedia.org/wiki/Double_factorial), not the factorial function used twice).
 Since the space of tree topologies grows dramatically with the number of taxa, we may want to upweight moves on the tree topology accordingly.
 In practice we usually set the weight for topology moves to be the number of tips on the tree, though even this is a conservative scaling for the weight relative to the size of tree topology space

 We can set up a move schedule that determines the order of moves with the `moveschedule` argument of the `mcmc` function.
 There are 3 different options for `moveschedule`: